 The current BBL franchises are as follows:

 Firstly, the BBL is based on franchises, similar to the US system in sport.
-There is no promotion and relegation between the BBL and EBL and EBL clubs cannot join the BBL based on their performances in official competition alone.
-However, EBL clubs and any other organisations can apply for a franchise from BBL.
+There is no promotion and relegation between the BBL and EBL and NBL clubs cannot join the BBL based on their performances in official competition alone.
+However, NBL clubs and any other organisations can apply for a franchise from BBL.

 The sports franchise concept is becoming more understood in the UK and there are those who feel that it could well be the way forward for sports such as football, particularly in the Premiership in the future.

-Meanwhile, the Men's EBL consists of several divisions (EBL Division One being the top level), which works on the principle of having promotion and relegation between the divisions.
+Meanwhile, the Men’s NBL consists of several divisions (NBL Division One being the top level), which works on the principle of having promotion and relegation between the divisions.

 The primary competition is the BBL Championship, in which all BBL teams play each other three times over the course of the season.
 Two points are awarded for a win, but no points for a defeat and all games must result in an outright winner (ie. five-minute periods of overtime are played if the game is tied until a winner is found).

-At the end of the regular season the top eight teams in the BBL Championship progress to the post-season to play in the BBL Championship Play-offs.
+At the end of the regular season the top eight teams in the BBL Championship progress to the post-season to play in the BBL Play-Offs.
 Unlike other European leagues and the NBA, the BBL Championship is considered the primary competition and its winner the number one team that season.
-This is because of the length of the regular season and the number of games played during it, compared with the restricted number of play-off games in BBL.
+This is because of the length of the regular season and the number of games played during it, compared with the restricted number of Play-Off games in BBL.

-For regular season BBL Championship games, as well as the early rounds of the BBL Cup, BBL Trophy and BBL Championship Play-offs, tickets are available from the home club.
+For regular season BBL Championship games, as well as the early rounds of the BBL Cup, BBL Trophy and BBL Play-Offs, tickets are available from the home club.
 Details of travelling directions, ticket prices and how to contact the club are available from this website.